Scalr/tf-revizor-fixtures/agent/dev/gcp/README.md

  - scalr_token - agent configuration value.
 Can be retrieved by creating agent-pool token in the Scalr UI.
  - scalr_url - agent configuration value.
 The URL of the Scalr server.
  - owner - your Scalr username (<username>@scalr.com).
 Required for Revizor.

+## Installation from branch

+In order to install agent from branch:
+ - Set `omnibus` label for PR.
+Ensure the package is built.
+ - Set `branch` terraform variable for this workspace in format: `feature-scalrcore-<ticket-num>`